facebook

 Hardiness: Frost-sensitive perennial grown as an annual

-Variety Information: 6"–8" long, 1½"–2" wide, thick-walled green peppers, turning to red when mature.
+Variety Info: 6"–8" long, 1½"–2" wide, thick-walled green peppers, turning to red when mature.
 Introduced in 1990, 'NuMex Joe E. Parker' is a fairly mild, Anaheim pepper at 500–2500 Scoville heat units.
 Developed at New Mexico State University, and named for one of the evaluators who helped with its selection.

-Attributes: Good for Containers
+Attributes: Frost Sensitive, Good for Containers

 When to Sow Outside: For Mild Climates only: 2 to 4 weeks after average last frost, when soil temperature is at least 70°F.